 We focused on real data, including features extracted from the light curves, and ``standard'' predictors, \ie variables that are commonly obtained directly or indirectly from astronomical observations.

-We started by analysing structured data from the \textit{Kepler} catalogue of K and M dwarf stars, already in tabular form, published by \citet[][]{santos2019surface} and \citet[][]{breton2021rooster}.
+We started by analysing structured data from the \textit{Kepler} catalogue of K and M dwarf stars, already in tabular form, published by \citet[][]{santos2019surface} and \citet[][]{breton2021rooster}, whose targets were selected from the \textit{Kepler} Stellar Properties Catalogue for Data Release 25 \citep{mathur2017revised}.
 Both catalogues---hereafter referred to as S19 and B21, respectively---contain all the predictors and targets considered in our work: B21 was used as the source for most of the predictors; S19 was used specifically to extract the rotation periods and features obtained directly from \textit{Kepler} observations.
 The latter are commonly known as ``stellar parameters'' in the astronomical community---examples include the mass of the star and its effective temperature, to name but a few.
 However, we will not use the word ``parameter'' in this context to avoid confusion with \textit{model parameters}.
 Instead, we will use the terminology of \textit{astrophysical variables} when referring to them.